Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: Background and related work

 \paragraph{\DP via Gibbs one-posterior sampling} Sampling from a Bayesian posterior constitutes a particular case of the exponential mechanism \citep{wang2015privacy, dimitrakakis2014robust, dimitrakakis2017differential,zhang2016differential}, leading to the proposal of \OPS through Gibbs posterior sampling.
 If the log-likelihood $\log f(D;\theta)$ is such that $\sup_{D, \theta} |\log f(D;\theta)| \leq B$, then one sample from the Gibbs posterior

 with $w = \frac{\epsilon}{4B}$ is $(\epsilon, 0)$-\DP \citep{wang2015privacy}.
-Note $w = 1$ recovers the standard posterior.
+Note $w = 1$ recovers the standard posterior and $w\neq 1$ provides flexibility to adapt the posterior to the level of privacy required.
 However, standard models for inference do not usually have bounded log-likelihoods.
 Even discrete models with bounded support such as logistic regression do not.
 To overcome this, \citeauthor{wang2015privacy} \cite{wang2015privacy} assume a bounded parameter space and accordingly `scale-down' the data.
 However, parameter spaces are typically unbounded, and data scaling has to be done carefully to avoid information leakage or loss inefficiency.
 Nevertheless, their algorithm is shown to outperform the perturbation approach proposed by \cite{chaudhuri2011differentially}.
 Some works \cite{dimitrakakis2014robust, dimitrakakis2017differential,zhang2016differential} overcome the assumption of a bounded log-likelihood by relaxing the definition of \DP allowing distant observations according to some metric to be distinguishable with greater probability.
 Such a relaxation, however, no longer guarantees individual privacy. \citeauthor{geumlek2017renyi} \cite{geumlek2017renyi} consider versions of the Gibbs posterior for exponential family models and generalised linear models but in the context of \renyinogap-\DP (\RDP) \citep{mironov2017renyi}, a relaxation of \DP that bounds the \renyi divergence with parameter $\alpha$ between the posterior when changing one observation. \citeauthor{minami2016differential} \cite{minami2016differential} generalise the result of \citeauthor{wang2015privacy} \cite{wang2015privacy} to show that one sample from \eqref{Equ:GibbsPost} with $w = \frac{\epsilon}{2L}\sqrt{{m_{\pi}}/({1+2\log(1/\delta)})}$ for convex $L$-Lipschitz log-likelihoods with $m_{\pi}$-strongly convex regulariser is $(\epsilon,\delta)$-\DP.
 For logistic regression, we have $L = 2\sqrt{d}$ if the features are bounded between $0$ and $1$.
 This, however, requires a relaxation to $\delta > 0$.